IlyasDiker/Exams_NTIC/README.md

 # Exams_NTIC

-hello this is my poorly coded, unfinished website. but the most important thing here it's **RESPONSIVE** my dude.
+hello this is project website. it's fully working but the most important thing here it's **RESPONSIVE** my dude.